 But what if we want to remove a row from our table?
 We can use the DELETE row statement to accomplish this goal.

-SQL Delete Row
+SQL Delete Row from Table

 DELETE FROM table_name WHERE conditions_are_met;

-departments table because we are undergoing a corporate reorganization.
+So, let’s say that we want to delete all the records in our company_departments table because we are undergoing a corporate reorganization.
 We could use this command to delete those records:

 DELETE FROM company_departments;

-employees table to look for any employee with the title Marketing, we can see that there are no records:
+If we query our company_departments table to look for any employee with the title Marketing, we can see that there are no records:

 In this tutorial, we discussed the basics of how rows are created in SQL, and.
 We then discussed how you can use the DELETE statement to remove a row from an SQL table.
 We have also discussed how you can delete records based on a certain condition, and delete all data in a table.